nshiab/simple-data-analysis/README.md

 You can also write your own SQL queries if you want to (check the [customQuery method](https://nshiab.github.io/simple-data-analysis/classes/SimpleWebDB.html#customQuery)) or use JavaScript to process your data (check the [updateWithJS method](https://nshiab.github.io/simple-data-analysis/classes/SimpleWebTable.html#updateWithJS)).

 Feel free to start a conversation or open an issue.
 Check how you can [contribute](https://github.com/nshiab/simple-data-analysis/blob/main/CONTRIBUTING.md).

-You might find the [journalism library](https://github.com/nshiab/journalism) interesting as well.

 ## Performance